The Chunking Mismatch: Why Your HTML Tags Are Killing AI Retrieval

 </section>

-By explicitly wrapping the question and answer in a <section>, you create a hard container.
-Even if the chunk limit is approaching, the parser will attempt to preserve this unit or treat it as a priority block.
+By wrapping the question and answer in a <section>, you create a hard container.
+Even as the chunk limit approaches, the parser tries to preserve this unit or treats it as a priority block.

-The Result: When a user asks "What are the benefits of blueberries?", the Vector Database finds Chunk 1 (it has the keyword "Benefits").
-But Chunk 1 contains no text answers, only an image of a farm.
+The result: a user asks "What are the benefits of blueberries?".
+The vector database finds chunk 1 (it has the keyword "benefits").
+But chunk 1 contains no text answer, only an image of a farm.
 The LLM hallucinates or fails.
-Chunk 2 (which has the answer) is ignored because it lacks the context keyword "Benefits."
+Chunk 2 (which has the answer) is ignored because it lacks the context keyword.
+This is the same orphaned-data failure mode we mapped in the Semantic Schism breakdown.

 The Future is Semantic